sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/cord/trunk/readme.md

 [tsfep-image id="4"]

-When fully set up, Facebook pixel will start tracking visitors and provide you with various insights for advertising.
+When fully set up, Meta Pixel will start tracking visitors and provide you with various insights for advertising.

 ### Privacy